rab175/311_Project/README.md

 ### Example Student Project

 To give you a frame of reference, take a look at this amazing [technical report](https://github.com/paulinaczheng/twitter_flu_tracking) from a previous student that used tweet data to predict the weekly number of flu cases during flu season.
 Pay attention to how well structured the project is, and how much she relies on great visualizations to tell her story for her.
 Your explanations don't have to be wordy--a visualization is worth a thousand words!

+## Rubric

+Online students can find a PDF of the rubric for the final project [here](https://github.com/learn-co-curriculum/dsc-capstone-project-v2/blob/master/capstone_project_rubric.pdf).
+On-campus students should contact their instructor for more information.

 # Summary